MOM reviewing all options to tackle workplace discrimination: Tan See Leng

 The framework is currently being reviewed to see what stiffer penalties can be adopted to take action against errant firms.

-Minister for Communications and Information Josephine Teo, who was the manpower minister before Dr Tan, said in a Facebook post on Saturday that she supports his plan to strengthen measures against workplace discrimination.
+Minister for Communications and Information Josephine Teo, who was the Manpower Minister before Dr Tan, said in a Facebook post yesterday that she supports his plan to strengthen measures against workplace discrimination.

-She noted that in 2020 before Covid-19 struck, MOM had made “Fairness at Work” its top priority for the year.
+She noted that last year before Covid-19 struck, MOM had made "Fairness at Work" its top priority for the year.

 Under the Fair Consideration Framework, penalties were stiffened for companies found to have practised any form of discrimination and not just nationality discrimination, she noted.

-She said that in November 2019, she had urged businesses to pay more attention to their workforce profiles and to groom locals for career advancements and strive for more diversity of their foreign workforce.
+She noted that in November 2019, she urged businesses to pay more attention to their workforce profiles and to groom locals for career advancements and strive for more diversity of their foreign workforce.

 Other PAP MPs had also spoken to her "extensively" since last year on potential laws to tackle discrimination.
 These views were shared with Dr Tan, said Mrs Teo.

-She noted that in 2020, MOM pushed through policy changes such as raising the salary thresholds for Employment and S Passes and reduction of S Pass quotas, among other things, “to further strengthen the complementarity of the local and foreign workforce”.
+She noted that last year, MOM pushed through policy changes such as raising the salary thresholds for Employment and S Passes and the reduction of S Pass quotas, among other things, "to further strengthen the complementarity of the local and foreign workforce".

-“The foreign workforce shrank considerably, and this helped cushion the impact on local employment,” she said.

 She added: "Mr Singh's call for legislative change therefore has a ring of familiarity to it.
 His acknowledgement that keeping Singapore open has been an overall plus for our people is, however, quite refreshing."